PLC Beginner’s Guide to PLC Programming

 - Here’s a Quick Way to Wire NPN and PNP Devices

-PLC’s can be programmed in several different languages.
-The most common are Ladder and STL.
+PLCs can be programmed in several different languages.
+The most common are Ladder logic and STL.

 Here is a simple online PLC ladder editor.
 It will allow you to create some simple ladder logic and test it.

 If you have gone through the above material, you are probably looking to try some of this new knowledge.
-Here is a series based upon free software and PLC simulator from Automation Direct.
+Here is a series based on free software and a PLC simulator from Automation Direct.
+It is all written in ladder logic.
 Most of this information will apply to a majority of PLC manufacturers.
-It is all written in ladder logic.

-- Learn PLC Programming – Free – Video Series
+Learn PLC Programming – Free – Video Series Playlist

 1 – Installing the software